 You should also keep an eye out for what’s in your sparkling water aside from just bubbles.
 Citrus flavored waters usually have higher acid levels, and that does increase the risk of enamel damage.
 Instead of sipping these types of drinks throughout the day and exposing yourself to that risk constantly, you could drink citrus flavored sparkling waters in one sitting or at meals to minimize potential damage.

 Finally, sparkling water brands that add sugar to their drinks aren’t truly sparkling waters anymore.
 They become sugar sweetened beverages which contributes to the odds of you ending up with cavities.
 If you find yourself unsure of whether or not your drink of choice is bad for your teeth, just remember that nothing is better for you or more reliable than good old plain water!

-We know that these tips can be easy to look past, so if you’re ever concerned with your diet’s impact on your teeth, make sure to call up Willow Lake Dental for more information on how to maintain a healthy lifestyle for your smile.
+We know that these tips can be easy to look past, so if you’re ever concerned with your diet’s impact on your teeth, make sure to call up or contact us (Willow Lake Dental) for more information on how to maintain a healthy lifestyle for your smile.